InsightSoftwareConsortium/ITK/Copyright/README.txt

 They are:

- 1) DICOMParser:  We are testing an experimental build in which this files are removed.
-This is a deprecated set of files that can be removed before ITK 3.0
+ 1) DICOMParser:  Copyright by Matt Turek.
+                  Distributed under a BSD-Like license.
+                  [This work was funded by NLM so its copyright should probably be transfered to the ISC.]

- 2) AnalyzeDB.h:  Vincent is requesting permission to the Mayo Clinic for transfering the copyright to ITK
+ 2) AnalyzeDB.h:  Vincent is requesting permission to the Mayo Clinic for transfering the copyright to ITK.
+                  Otherwise, a license statement is needed, to make clear that ITK can distribute it.

  3) PixelData:    GE Copyrights,
                   Vincent is contacting the providers of this